Administration and Front Office

 Simon earned a Bachelors Degree in Criminal Justice from Xavier University and spent time working in the fields of adult and juvenile corrections before beginning his career in education.
 He earned his Masters in School Counseling from Johnson State College 2009.
 He enjoys camping, sailing and fishing in his free time.

-Positive Behavior Coordinator, WCMH
+Positive Behavior Analyst, WCMH

 Athletics, Health, Physical Education